Department of Social Work

 Point 04

-There are many fields needing human resources with an eye for people and society and a wealth of experience, and employment opportunities for such people are numerous.
-Career paths are diverse, including public service, teaching, welfare and medical institutions, and general business.
+There are excellent employment prospects as many fields need human resources who understand diversity and are good communicators.
+Various career paths are open to our graduates, including public service, teaching, welfare and medical institutions, and general business.

 Program Structure

-From their first year, our students learn how to read academic literature and make small-group presentations, deepening their understanding of welfare by focusing on real-world social problems.
-In the second year, students choose between our Social-work Course and our Welfare Development Course, which will direct them to their future.
-In their third and fourth years, our students deepen their specialized studies through exercises and practical training, with an eye to their career plans after graduation.
+From their first year, students learn how to interpret academic literature and make small-group presentations, and gain a deeper understanding of welfare by focusing on real-world social issues.
+In their second year, students choose between the Social-work Course and the Welfare Development Course, a choice which is directly linked with their future.
+In their third and fourth years, students engage more deeply in specialized studies through exercises and practical training, with an eye to their career path after graduation.

 Topics